JDonnellyCodeInstitute/text-based-adventure/test-script.md

 ----- | ----- | -----
-Action all of the above tests in Google Chrome | All tests should pass | Pass Action all of the above tests in Microsoft Edge | All tests should pass | Pass Action all of the above tests in Safari | All tests should pass | Pass
+Action all of the above tests in Google Chrome | All tests should pass | Pass Action all of the above tests in Microsoft Edge | All tests should pass | Pass Action all of the above tests in Firefox | All tests should pass | Pass